mesonbuild/meson/docs/markdown/Reference-manual.md

   value of `dependency`.
 If the keyword argument `required` is false, Meson will proceed even if the library is not found.
 By default the library is searched for in the system library directory (e.g. /usr/lib).
-This can be overridden with the `dirs` keyword argument, which can be either a string or a list of strings.
+If libraries are installed outside of the system library directory, the `dependencies` keyword argument can be used to look in additional directories.
+Furthermore, if it is known in which directory the library is to be found, the list of search directories can be overridden with the `dirs` keyword argument, which can be either a string or a list of strings.

 - `first_supported_argument(list_of_strings)`, given a list of
   strings, returns the first argument that passes the `has_argument`